Tests of the Atomki anomaly in lepton pair decays of heavy mesons

-Table \ref{Table:3} displays the decay rates of the lepton-pair production in $H^*\to H$ transitions for different heavy mesons.
-These rates are normalized to the radiative width $\Gamma(H^* \to H\gamma) = (\alpha_{\rm em}/3) \vert F_{H^\ast H\gamma}(0)\vert^2 |\vec{p}_\gamma|^3$ in order to cancel remaining model-dependent terms in the form factors (all other lepton-pair and angular distributions in the following are normalized to this radiative width).
-The largest contribution of the $X17$ boson is observed for the $D^{*+}$ and $D_s^{*+}$, making these channels the most sensitive for the observation of this light boson effects.
-Our prediction for the $D_s$ channel normalized to the radiative decay is $\overline{B}(D^*_s\to D_se^+e^-)=(7.8\pm 0.6)\times 10^{-3}$, in good agreeement with the corresponding ratio measured by the CLEO collaboration $(7.2 ^{+1.8}_{-1.6})\times 10^{-3}$~\cite{CroninHennessy:2011xp}.
-A previous estimate of this ratio $\overline{B}(D^*_s\to D_se^+e^-)= 6.5 \times 10^{-3}$ was estimated in Ref. \cite{CroninHennessy:2011xp} based on the model proposed in \cite{Landsberg:1986fd} which includes only the electromagnetic contribution.
+where the radiative rate is given by $\Gamma(H^* \to H\gamma) = (\alpha_{\rm em}/3) \vert F_{H^\ast H\gamma}(0)\vert^2 |\vec{p}_\gamma|^3$.
+We expect that the remaining model-dependent terms in the form factors are cancelled in this ratio (all other lepton-pair and angular distributions in the following are normalized to this radiative width).
+As in the case of the lepton-pair spectra, the largest contribution of the $X17$ boson is observed for the $D^{*+}$ and $D_s^{*+}$ decays, making these channels the most sensitive for the observation of this light boson effects.
+Our calculation of the electromagnetic contribution in the case of $D^*_s$ decays yields $R^{\gamma}_{ee}(D_s^{*+})=6.8\times 10^{-3}$ is in good agreement with the experimental value $(7.2^{\ +1.8}_{\ -1.6})\times 10^{-3}$ reported in~\cite{CroninHennessy:2011xp}.
+When we add the contribution of the $X17$ boson exchange, our prediction increases to $R^{\gamma+X}_{ee}(D^*_s)= (9.8\pm 0.6)\times 10^{-3}$, which exceeds the experimental value but it is still consistent with it within 1.4$\sigma$.
+Let us notice that a previous prediction of this ratio $R_{ee}(D^*_s)= 6.5 \times 10^{-3}$ was estimated in Ref.~\cite{CroninHennessy:2011xp} based on the model proposed in \cite{Landsberg:1986fd} which includes only the electromagnetic contribution.